-Do you want to become a Crime scene cleaner?
+Do you want to become a crime scene cleaner?
 Well, your dreams are valid.
-Crime scene cleanup is an essential career.
-The world would be uninhabitable without the help of these professionals.
+Crime scene cleanup jobs are an essential career path in today’s world.
+Our society and communities would be uninhabitable without the help of these professionals.
 Crime scene cleaning is a delicate task and cannot be handled by just anyone.
 Without these professional technicians, life would be unbearable for suicide, homicide or accident victims.

 What are the requirements of becoming a crime scene cleaner?